 Cell state transitions during cell growth and division

-The major phases of the mitotic cell division cycle are G1, S, G2, and M. Cells can also enter a reversible quiescent state, called G0 (1).
-M-phase, or mitosis, can be further resolved into discrete subphases based on changes in cellular architecture that can be visualized by light microscopy, or by immunostaining for specific molecular signaling events, such as phosphorylation of histone H3 (e.g. at residues serine 10 and serine 28) and degradation of cyclin proteins (e.g. cyclin A and cyclin B).
-Some, but not all, signaling events that specifically mark mitotic subphases have also been shown to be regulatory drivers of cell state transitions.
-While the cell division cycle is largely linear (2), recent studies suggest that gap phases of the cell cycle are characterized by bifurcations in cell fate trajectories, leading to heterogeneous, temporally aligned cell states (3).
+Mitosis can be further resolved into discrete subphases based on changes in cellular architecture that can be visualized by light microscopy, or by immunostaining for specific molecular signaling events, including phosphorylation of histone H3 and degradation of cyclin proteins (e.g. cyclin A and cyclin B).
+Unlike in mitosis, it is less clear if gap phases are similarly structured as a linear sequence of state transitions.
+Evidence in support of a linear progression model during gap phases is the proposed existence of an ‘antephase’ during G2.
+Antephase is a short time window late in G2 that precedes nuclear envelope breakdown and chromatin condensation that is characterized by an increased sensitivity towards DNA damage.
+On the other hand, recent studies suggest gap phases of the cell cycle are characterized by bifurcations in cell fate trajectories, leading to heterogeneous, temporally aligned cell states.

-Comprehensive, molecular definitions of cell state and identity can be obtained using quantitative mass spectrometry-based proteomics.
+Comprehensive, molecular definitions of cell state and identity can be obtained using quantitative mass spectrometry-based proteomics (Ly et al. eLife 2014).
 Recent developments in mass spectrometry (MS) enable the high throughput identification and quantitation of thousands of proteins in a single analysis.
-Static and dynamic parameters of proteins can be measured, including post translational modifications and protein half-life.
+Multidimensional analysis of the proteome is now possible.
+Static and dynamic parameters of proteins can be measured, including protein copy numbers, post translational modifications, protein-protein interactions, and protein half-life.

-Using this method, we aim to dissect cellular heterogeneity in gap phases of the mitotic cell division cycle using quantitative proteomics and phosphoproteomics as comprehensive readouts of cellular state.
+Using this method, we aim to dissect cell state transitions in the mitotic cell division cycle using quantitative, multidimensional proteomics as comprehensive readouts of cellular state (Fig. 1B).